GhaliahMut/Neighborhood-Map-Project/README.md

 * [Resources](#resources)

 ## About Neighborhood Map Project
-It is a single page application uses Google Maps API and ReactJS technologies to feature a map of my best places to visit in Stockholm, Sweden.
+It is a single page application uses Google Maps API, Wikipedia API and ReactJS technologies to feature a map of my best places to visit in Stockholm, Sweden.
+Also, it uses the offline first strategy by adding a service worker that enable the app to function with or without an internet connection.
+* NOTE: The service worker for this app will only work when the app is in production mode.[Check here for more details] (#how-to-install-and-run-the-project-in-production-mode)

 ## How to Install and Run the Project
 1. Make sure that you have ```Node.js``` installed on your device.